arungudelli/golang/content/en/tips/check-map-contains-key-go.md

 +++
-title = "Check if a map contains a key in Go" date = "2020-12-21T14:09:21+09:00" description = "Steps to check if a map contains a key in Go or Golang,1.
+title = "3 ways to Check if a map contains a key in Go" date = "2022-07-13T00:09:21+09:00" description = "Steps to check if a map contains a key in Go or Golang,1.
 Index the map with the given key.
 2. When we index a map in Go, we will get two return values.3.
-First return value contains the value and the second return value is a boolean that indicates if the key exists or not" draft = "false" link = "Check if a map contains a key" image= "images/featured/golangpostimage.png" enableToc = false
+First return value contains the value and the second return value is a boolean that indicates if the key exists or not" draft = "false" link = "Check if a map contains a key" image= "images/featured/golangpostimage.png" enableToc = true
 +++

+There are three ways to check if a key exists in a Go map or check if a map contains a key in Go language.

+1. Using `Go` `map` index notation
+2. Using `if` statement
+3. Using `if` statement and `blank` identifier

+## Using `Go` `map` index notation

-Steps to check if a map contains a key in Go or Golang
+Here are the Steps to check if a map contains a key in Golang using index notation

 1. Index the map with the given key.
 2. When we index a map in Go, we will get two return values.